 Alberta has the fourth largest Vietnamese population in Canada, but the largest by percentage.
 Calgary in particular has a strong Vietnamese presence, with phở and sub shops on every corner.

 I would go as far as to say that Vietnamese subs (a.k.a. banh mi, though that is not the preferred term in Alberta) are Calgary’s street food par excellence and one of my favourite foods of Alberta.

 A Vietnamese sub in Calgary is large and toasted, topped with cilantro, cucumber, onion, chilies and julienned pickled carrots (rarely daikon).
 Common condiments are pâté, mayonnaise, soy sauce, cheese, and butter or lard.
 The most popular variety is probably Satay Beef (because: beef) but Assorted Cold Cut, Lemongrass Chicken and Pork Meatball are other favourites.
 Bubble tea is often sold alongside as a refreshment.

 Probably the most popular sub shop in Calgary is Thi Thi, not to be confused with Thai Tai (it is Thi Thi you want – trust me!).
 Other favourites are Kim Anh, La Cay, Sate Sub and Saigon Deli.
 A more gastrofabulous experience can be found at Watercress Express or Subs ‘n’ Bubbles.

 Popular Edmonton sub shops are Nhon Hoa and Van Loc.

-Foods I missed: Sausages (esp.
-Stawnichy’s of Mundare and Spolumbo’s of Calgary), Ranch dressing – they put that shit on everything!
+Other Foods of Alberta: Sausages (esp.
+Stawnichy’s of Mundare and Spolumbo’s of Calgary).